dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 ## EDHOC Overview {#edhoc-overview}

-Ephemeral Diffie-Hellman Over COSE (EDHOC) is a lightweight authenticated ephemeral Diffie-Hellman key exchange, including mutual authentication and establishment of shared secret keying material, see {{RFC9528}}.
+Ephemeral Diffie-Hellman Over COSE (EDHOC) is a lightweight authenticated ephemeral key exchange, including mutual authentication and establishment of shared secret keying material, see {{RFC9528}}.

 EDHOC provides state-of-the-art security design at very low message overhead, targeting low complexity implementations and allowing extensibility.
 The security of EDHOC has been thoroughly analyzed, some references are provided in {{Section 9.1 of RFC9528}}.